 What We Don't Like

-Make sure that you have a space that is suitable for such a heavy item.
-A concrete floor would be better, however, if you are mounting it on a wooden floor, make sure the boards can take the weight.
+Make sure you have a space suitable to accommodate a large, heavy drill press.
+Ideally, this means placing it on a concrete floor.
+If you need to put it on a wooden floor, make sure the boards can hold the weight safely.

 Product Specs